-When a person suffers an injury caused by the negligent, reckless, or careless actions of another party, that individual may wish to consider filing a personal injury lawsuit against the at-fault party.
+When a person sustains an injury caused by another individual's negligence, recklessness, or carelessness, that person may wish to consider filing a personal injury lawsuit against the at-fault party.
 However, to bring forth a successful personal injury case, a plaintiff must establish four distinct elements regarding the case.

 The following are the four elements you need to prove to file a personal injury lawsuit: